UK's CMC Markets flags Q1 operating income hit from subdued trading activity

-June 13 (Reuters) - Online trading platform CMC Markets CMCX.L flagged a hit to its first-quarter net operating income on Tuesday, due to subdued trading activity amid a slow down in market volatility in the first two and half months of financial year 2024.
+June 13 (Reuters) - Online trading platform CMC Markets CMCX.L flagged a hit to its first-quarter net operating income on Tuesday, due to subdued trading activity amid a slowdown in market volatility in the first two and half months of the financial year 2024.

+CMC Market, which has been battling with higher costs on the back of a weaker British pound and inflationary pressures, said it now expects its investment plans to increase its expenses to about 240 million pounds ($301.32 million).

-The company reported a 9% fall to 58,737 in its active trading clients for the year ended on March 31.
+The company reported a 9% fall to 58,737 in its active trading clients for the year ended on March 31, while client activity was down 15%-20% in the first two and half months.

+CMC Market reported a net operating income of 288 million pounds for the year compared with the analysts' consensus of 285 million pounds.

-(Reporting by Radhika Anilkumar and Sinchita Mitra in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Radhika Anilkumar and Sinchita Mitra in Bengaluru; Editing by Rashmi Aich and Eileen Soreng)

 ((Radhika.Anilkumar@thomsonreuters.com;))